|

 Jim Hoyland Canberra Australia

-Hi Jim, I have just been talking to your old
+Hi Jim, I have just been talking to your old friend John Steele

-remember?
-There is a fairly new housing estate now where the farm was, it is
+farm, can you remember?
+There is a fairly new housing estate now

-called Haldane Close On the Flats, there is old folks bungalows on
+where the farm was, it is called Haldane Close On the Flats,

-there now and a street of council houses.
-Also there is a new housing estate
+council houses.
+Also there is a new housing estate on the old

-and one that as carried on from Park Road.
-You can see these latter two at
+before Brierley park and one that as carried on from Park Road.

-the new school to the left which is further down the field from the old
+also see the new school to the left which is further down the

-school with access off Norwood Drive (Beech Close).
-There is also a number
+field from the old school with access off Norwood Drive (Beech

-of private houses gone up on Cliff Lane in the place of the old farm.
-When I
+Cliff Lane in the place of the old farm.
+When I have more time I

 |